iesahin/xvc/book/src/ref/xvc-file-track.md

       --include-git-files
           Include git tracked files as well.
 (Default: false)

           Xvc doesn't track files that are already tracked by git by default.
-You can set files.track.include-git to true in the configuration file to change this behavior.
+You can set `file.track.include_git_files = true` in the configuration file to change this behavior.

       --force
           Add targets even if they are already tracked